 Over the last few years, fans of MasterChef will have noticed some real changes in judge Gregg Wallace.

-Over the course of his body transformation, Gregg was sure to document his progress on Instagram.
-He regularly posts before and after shots of his weight loss and in one recent post he revealed: “I lost 4 stone – didn’t diet – still have a drink – eat carbs – it’s possible- I’m the proof.”
+Over the course of his body transformation, Gregg, who is married to Anne-Marie was sure to document his progress on Instagram.
+He regularly posts before and after shots of his weight loss and in one recent post he revealed: "I lost 4 stone - didn’t diet - still have a drink - eat carbs - it’s possible- I’m the proof."

 His followers have been quick to congratulate him as well, with one user saying 'Crikey Gregg well done 👍' and another commented, 'Mate, that’s incredible for a guy in his 50’s that loves food..
 Well done @greggawallace.. #incredible'.